 You will have to allow time for the implants to heal into your bones, which can be several months.
 The results are often more than worth the wait.

-At Family and Implant Dentistry, we will advise you which type of denture will best suit your individual needs.
+At Dentistry of Colorado, we will advise you which type of denture will best suit your individual needs.

 Schedule Your Appointment Now